Download this example as a Jupyter notebook or a Python script.

 cxn = Connection(server_url).with_credentials("user_name", "password").connect()

-Building and running the query#
+Build and run the query#

 [2]: